Low Orbit Railgun Assembly

 Whatever the case may be, once you know how to call them, you can use L.O.R.A. to initiate a flood of calls into their call-center, so that:

-- They will have fewer available lines (if any) with which to make outbound calls, OR receive inbound calls, meaning that their overall capability to scam people is severely crippled.
+- They will have fewer available lines (or none) with which to make outbound calls, OR receive inbound calls, meaning that their overall capability to scam people is severely crippled.

-- Since they're paying a trunk-line provider per minute per line, it costs them a bunch of extra money to operate, making their "business" less profitable overall.
+- Since they're paying a SIP/trunk provider, it costs them a bunch of extra money to operate, making their "business" less profitable overall.
 Which is good, because their business is scamming old ladies and idiots.